Merlin Nomad Jacket Review – 800 Miles Later

 Like many people, I’m perpetually between clothing sizes.
 This fact remains true with motorcycle jackets.
 My chest size fluctuates between 40″ and 41.5″ depending on my consumption of pizza.
 This means medium or large are my usual options.

 Initially, I opted for the medium in the Nomad.
 Even though the fit was perfect for a night out, it was far too snug for motorcycle riding.
-As such, I settled with the large which if it wasn’t a technical garment I would like to have pinched in a tad at the back.
+As such, I settled with the large.
+If it were not a technical garment, I would like to have pinched it in, a tad, at the back.
 Elsewhere it’s a perfect fit.

 I spent most of the time wearing the jacket mashing motorway miles – so, effectively riding in a variation of semi-stress positions for hours.
 Some jackets under such conditions can start to feel burdensome and constricting.
 However, the Nomad felt light and forgiving even with the seven-piece D30 armour.
 Indeed, it also felt roomy, despite the semi-fitted nature.
 That’s partly due to the flexibility offered by its expanding shoulder panels.